 Bread Maker – If you’re wanting to make fresh bread – a bread maker is an indispensable tool.
 It does the kneading for you and makes your home smell delicious.
 Check out the top rated bread makers on Amazon.

-3. Types of Bread that Don’t Freeze Well
+3. Some Breads Don’t Freeze Well

 The type of bread you’re trying freeze is also an important consideration.